-3. Once sampling has been completed, place cotton gauze back in the conical tube and seal it (as shown in the picture on the right).
+3. Once sampling is complete, place cotton gauze back in the conical tube and seal it (as shown in the picture on the right).
 With the permanent marker, write the following information on the conical tube: sample number, sample location, and sample date.
 Take off and discard used pair of gloves.